jorgevazquezmeli/notfiddler/README.md

 ## Usage

 Just execute the goproxy file from the folder.
 The proxy runs on 127.0.0.1:8080, so you'll need to set up your proxy settings in your favorite browser.
+The proxy outputs the request and response headers for each request.

 ## Browser configuration